What to Expect in a C&P Exam for Heart Conditions

 Medical History

 Providers delve into the onset and course of the veteran’s heart condition, aiming to understand its progression over time.
-Questions regarding the nature of the condition and any continuous medication required are explored in this section.
+Questions regarding the nature of the condition, symptoms related to it, and any continuous medication required are explored in this section to form a complete picture of the veteran’s ongoing treatment and heart health.

 Myocardial Infarction

-For veterans who have experienced a heart attack, this section of the DBQ focuses on documenting relevant details, including the timing and any associated procedures or treatments.
+For veterans who have experienced a heart attack, this section of the DBQ focuses on documenting relevant details, including the timing of the heart attack and any associated procedures or treatments.

 Arrhythmia and Heart Valve Conditions